gaomigithub/Community/README.md

 5. Change directory `cd frontend`
 6. Install the libraries: `yarn`
 7. Start the React app: `yarn start`

+# How to create a new branch once project is on computer
+1. Go to the root of the project
+2. Switch to the development branch: `git checkout development`
+3. Pull down new code: `git pull`
+4. Create a new branch: `git checkout -b feature/BranchName`
+5. Make code changes and commit and push them.

 # Set-up Amplify as Development User
 1. Locate to the working branch and install Amplify CLI: `npm install -g @aws-amplify/cli`